-Description Staff Comments property would be more susceptible to demolition, leading to a significantly increased risk of heritage loss in the City.
+Ctaff Comments property would be more susceptible to demolition, leading to a significantly increased risk of heritage loss in the City.
 The foregoing will also result in additional administrative costs and staff time, owing to the fact that these timelines will need to be monitored, potentially for a high volume of properties.
-4. unless the property is already on the heritage register when the current 90-day requirement for Planning Act applications is triggered.
+4. Municipalities would not be permitted to issue a notice of intention to designate a property under the Ontario Heritage Act Clarity is requested to determine what is meant by a "prescribed event" (i.e. is it just a Planning Act application or some other trigger, such as an application for demolition)? unless the property is already on the heritage register when the current 90-day requirement for Planning Act applications is triggered.
 If a prescribed event occurs with respect to a property, a notice of intent to designate may only be issued if the property was already included in the Municipal Register as a Register, Non-designated property on the date of the prescribed event.
-This proposed amendment could result in a decrease in the amount of the Municipal Register requires Council approval and heritage research by a qualified individual, which takes significant time and resources.
+This proposed amendment could result in a decrease in the amount of properties designated in the City, as well as lead to a greater risk of the demolition of properties with potential for designation.
+Adding a property to the Municipal Register requires Council approval and heritage research by a qualified individual, which takes significant time and resources.
 The City has many properties that contain cultural and heritage value, with potential to meet the requirements of heritage designation.
-There are insufficient staff resources and budget to go through all of these properties to determine whether or not they should be added to the Municipal Register, tha Planning Act application is received and the property is not already listed on the Municipal Register, thus leaving the property susceptible to demolition.
-5 Requiring municipalities to apply prescribed criteria to determine an H.C.D.'s cultural heritage value or interest, including a requirement for H.C.D. plans to explain how the H.C.D. meets the prescribed criteria.Staff support this proposed amendment.
+There are insufficient staff resources and budget to go through all of these properties to determine whether or not they should be added to the Municipal Register.
+If a Planning Act application is received and the property is not already listed on the Municipal Register, there would be insufficient time to get it onto the Municipal Register, thus leaving the property susceptible to demolition.
+5. Requiring municipalities to apply prescribed criteria to determine an H.C.D.'s cultural heritage value or interest, including a requirement for H.C.D. plans to explain how the H.C.D. meets the prescribed criteria.
+Staff support this proposed amendment.
 Requiring municipalities to apply prescribed criteria to determine an H.C.D.'s cultural heritage value or interest would be helpful in determining whether or not a proposed H.C.D. merits an H.C.D. designation.
 This would be consistent with Part VI of the Ontario Heritage Act and the use of Ontario Regulation 9/06.
-However, more clarity is need will be. ි .
-Introducing a regulatory authority toThere is currently no process to amend or repeal an H.C.D. designation.prescribe processes for municipalities toStaff support introducing a process to amend an H.C.D. designation and
+However, more clarity is needed to determine what the prescribed criteria will be.
+6. Introducing a regulatory authority to prescribe processes for municipalities to There is currently no process to amend or repeal an H.C.D. designation.
+Staff support introducing a process to amend an H.C.D. designation and

-Description Staff Comments • amend or repeal existing H.C.D. designation H.C.D. plan by-law, but do not H.C.D. plan by-law, but do not support introducing a process to repeal an and H.C.D. plan by-laws.
+Description Staff Comments amend or repeal existing H.C.D. designation amend or repeal existing H.C.D. designation H.C.D. plan by-law, but do not support introducing a process to repeal an and H.C.D. plan by-laws.
 H.C.D. designation and H.C.D. plan by-law.
 H.C.D. studies and plans can take several years to prepare, require extensive public consultation, and cost tens of thousands of dollars.
 It would represent a waste of resources to go through the effort of designating an H.C.D. to then repeal it.